 Applicants are not required to put their prefix or gender on their law school admission application.
 In addition, they are asked for their preferred name for the school to use in correspondence, and it can be any name of their choosing.

 Throughout its history, the Law School has been committed to having a full-time faculty that is diverse with respect to its gender, race, ethnicity, and sexual orientation.
-Over half of the Law School’s tenured and tenure-earning faculty members are women.
-Two full-time faculty members are African-American women, one is Latino, and two full-time faculty members are members of the LGBTQ+ community.
-Thus, four full-time faculty members (17.39%) of the overall full-time faculty count add racial/ethnic diversity, LGBTQ+ diversity, or both.
+Over half of the Law School’s tenured and tenured earning faculty members are women.
+Two full-time faculty members are members of the LGBTQ+ community.
+Four full-time faculty members (17.39%) of the overall full-time faculty count add racial/ethnic diversity, LGBTQ+ diversity, or both.

 When it is determined that there is a need to hire additional faculty, the Faculty Recruitment and Diversity Committee undertakes a thorough search for qualified faculty candidates, including women and members of underrepresented groups.
 The committee reviews candidates who are participating in the AALS Appointments Register and from direct contacts and referrals both locally and nationwide.
 The committee also reviews and considers resumes from individuals not currently in academia as well as recommendations from judges and attorneys for positions that might bring diversity to the school.

 The results of these efforts are as follows.
-Since January 2019, the Law School has had a full-time staff of between 41 and 45 employees and during that same period, the Law School has had a 5% increase in diversity for full-time staff (from an average of 7 minority employees in 2019 to 10 in 2020).
-As of December 2020, 10 out of 44 full-time (22.7%), non-faculty employees are from minority groups.
-The school has also maintained a gender diversity in staff of approximately two-thirds female for more than three years.
+Since January of 2020, the Law School has had a full-time staff between 38 and 41 employees.
+Although this is a slightly smaller overall staff population than the previous year, the percentage of non-faculty employees from minority groups has increased.
+In December of 2020, 10 out of 44 (22.7%) non-faculty employees were from minority groups.
+In December of 2021, 10 out of 38 (26.3%) non-faculty employees were from minority groups.
+The Law School has also maintained a gender diversity in staff of approximately two thirds female for more than four years.

 BlueChoice HealthPlan of South Carolina Inc. Amendment to Provide for Coverage of Domestic Partners And Children of Domestic Partners